Frequently asked questions concerning studies at Chalmers

 - Does Chalmers guarantee accommodation for incoming students?

-Chalmers guarantees accommodation only for international students who pay tuition fees (if you have been awarded a scholarship, either from Chalmers or from the Swedish Institute, you count as a fee-paying student as well) and for students within some study agreements.
+Chalmers guarantees accommodation only for international students who pay tuition fees.
+If you have been awarded a scholarship, either from Chalmers or from the Swedish Institute, you still count as a fee-paying student, as do students within some study agreements.

 Read more about accommodation and the different student categories here